 ‘Ground Running’ means the operation of aircraft engines on the ground to test and maintain engines or aircraft systems.

 ‘Ground Running Noise Limit’ means the noise level arising from Ground Running which shall not exceed the equivalent of a free-field noise level of 60dB LAeq,T (where T shall be any period of 12 hours) at any Sensitive Receptor.

-‘Implementation’ means the earlier of the following: (a) the date on which notice is given by the operator of the Airport to the local planning authority to the effect that the Airport is operating in accordance with this permission (b) the date on which passenger throughput at the Airport exceeds 6.5 million in any twelve month period (c) more than six Aircraft Movements occur on any day between the hours of 0630 and 0659 or (d) the first occurrence of an Aircraft Movement by any aircraft which is scheduled to take off or land at the Airport after 1230 on a Saturday.
+‘Implementation of this Planning Permission’ means the earlier of the following: (a) the date on which notice is given by the operator of the Airport to the local planning authority to the effect that the Airport is operating in accordance with this planning permission (ref 22/3045/VAR) (b) the date on which passenger throughput at the Airport exceeds 6.5 million in any twelve month period (c) more than six Aircraft Movements occur on any day between the hours of 0630 and 0659 or (d) the first occurrence of an Aircraft Movement by any aircraft which is scheduled to take off or land at the Airport after 1230 on a Saturday.

 ‘LAeq,T’ means the average of the total sound energy (Leq) measured over a specified period of time (T), weighted to take into account human hearing.